schibsted/jslt/README.md

 | `{ <key> : <expr> }`               | [Object constructor](tutorial.md#json-construction) |
 | `{ <key> : <expr>, * : . }`        | Specify one key, [copy rest of input](tutorial.md#object-matching) |

-## Status

-The language design is not finished, so features may be added.
-The language as it stands is not likely to change.

-The entire language is implemented, and all of the function library.
-Functions may be added.

-The language has been used in production at Schibsted since January 2018, performing about 9 billion transforms per day, and many times more queries.

 ## Using the library

 To include JSLT in your project, depend on: